B-Hartley/drinkaware/GUIDE.md

 **Problem:** When trying to use `log_drink` or `delete_drink` service, you get errors about extra keys or required keys.

 **Solution:**
-1. Make sure you're using the correct parameter names:
+1. Make sure you're using the correct parameter names and structure:
-   - Use `drink_id` rather than `standard_drink` or `custom_drink_id`
-   - The dropdown shows common options, but the parameter itself is still `drink_id`
+   - For standard drinks: use `drink_type_selector: "standard"` and `drink_id: "UUID"`
+   - For custom drinks: use `drink_type_selector: "custom"` and `custom_drink_id: "UUID"`
-2. Don't keep the "Custom Drink ID" value in your service call - replace it with the actual ID
+2. Don't provide both `drink_id` and `custom_drink_id` in the same service call
-3. Don't enter "custom" as the measure ID - replace it with the actual measure ID
-4. If using the YAML service editor, ensure all fields match exactly what's expected
+3. If using the YAML service editor, ensure all fields match exactly what's expected

-#### Can't see the new dropdown menus in the service UI

-**Problem:** The service UI doesn't show dropdown menus for drink types and measures.
+#### Custom Drink IDs Not Working

+**Problem:** When trying to use a custom drink ID, it doesn't work or gives errors.

 **Solution:**
-1. Make sure you're running version 0.1.8 or later of the integration
-2. Clear your browser cache or try a different browser
-3. Restart Home Assistant
-4. If you still don't see the dropdowns, try reinstalling the integration
+1. Verify you're using the correct UUID format for the drink ID
+2. Make sure you've set `drink_type_selector: "custom"` and provided the ID in the `custom_drink_id` field
+3. Refresh the Drinkaware data to ensure the custom drinks are up to date
+4. Check if the custom drink exists in your Drinkaware account by looking at the "Drinks Today" sensor attributes
+5. If the custom drink was recently created in the app, it might take time to appear in the integration

 ### Debug Logging